-The Agriculture Ministers of the Baltic states and Poland signed a joint declaration in Warsaw September 5 agreeing on a unified position with regard to reform of the European Union's Common Agricultural Policy (CAP) and financing, in a repeat of something they did in March last year, as reported by LSM
+The Agriculture Ministers of the Baltic states and Poland signed a joint declaration in Warsaw September 5 agreeing on a unified position with regard to reform of the European Union's Common Agricultural Policy (CAP) and financing, in a repeat of something they did in March last year, as reported by LSM at the time.

 Latvian Minister of Agriculture Kaspars Gerhards (National Alliance) echoed his predecessor, Jānis Dūklavs, by describing current provisions for Poland and the Baltics as "inadequate", pointing out: